 We intend to pursue a 505(b)(2) regulatory pathway towards an NDA approval in the United States.
 A 505(b)(2) regulatory pathway is defined in the U.S. Federal Food Drug and Cosmetic Act (FDCA) as an NDA containing investigations of safety and effectiveness that are being relied upon for approval and were not, in whole, conducted by or for the applicant, and for which the applicant has not obtained a right of reference.
 505(b)(2) regulatory pathways differ from a typical NDA because they allow a sponsor to rely, at least in part, on the FDA's findings of safety and/or effectiveness for a previously approved drug.
 We intend to pursue the 505(b)(2) regulatory pathway as a strategy to leverage the large body of safety data for LOVAZA, which could accelerate and streamline the development of CaPre and reduce associated costs and risks.
-Since we are relying upon LOVAZA, in part, to ultimately support NDA approval, under the 505(b)(2) regulatory pathway, we are required to include a certification in our NDA with respect to patents and periods of exclusivity listed in the FDA's Approved Drug Products List with Therapeutic Equivalence Evaluations (the FDA's Orange Book) with respect to LOVAZA.
-Please be advised that as of today, there are no unexpired patents or periods of exclusivity associated with LOVAZA listed in the FDA's Orange Book.
+This pathway still allows CaPre to retain its New Chemical Entity (NCE) status due to its novel, patented OM3 free fatty acid/phospholipid formulation.